JazzTap/tracklist-knotviz/readme.md

 Please reload if the nodes got jumbled on top of each other.
 Your browser will have cached the tracklist topology & be able to figure it out next time.

+Built with A-Frame, Canvas, and:
+@vasuriano/aframe-forcegraph-component
+@ngokevin/aframe-orbit-controls (which interferes with the above's HUD, but lets you hold the space in your hands)
+@johnwmillr/LyricsGenius (super easy to use!)

 ## Navigation

 Look away from edges to flip the order of splicing of three-line excerpts of the connected nodes' lyrics.
 Type search terms (alphabetical + spaces) to highlight nodes.
 Reset by hitting 'enter'.